 One of the most frequent mistakes is not viewing your blog as a business (or an important part of your existing business) right from the start.
 When you start in a business frame of mind, it’s easier to focus on what it takes to build a successful, profitable blog.
 Have a look at our Checklist: How to Start an Online Business in Canada to make sure you get off on the right foot.

 The first year of blogging should focus on:

 - Writing fantastic content as often as you can.
 It isn’t easy to be motivated when the concert hall is empty, but you won’t fill it without an outstanding performance.
 The more you appear and the better you perform, the greater your chance of being discovered.
 Be creative and unique in your effort to be noticed.
-It will never be a waste of time to produce quality content because the search engines eat it right up.
+It will never be a waste of time to produce quality content because the search engines eat it right up indefinitely.
 Don’t bother with fluffy, “I have to write something” posts.
 It’s the equivalent of stepping onto the stage and singing “Mary had a little lamb…blah…blah…blah.
 Goodnight.”

 - Building relationships with other Canadian bloggers/media and their readers helps to promote your blog and establish your credibility.
-Post thoughtful, non-spammy comments on other blogs, social media, and news articles to get noticed and entice people to visit your blog.
+Post useful, non-spammy comments on other blogs, social media, and news articles to get noticed and entice people to visit your blog.

 What is your biggest obstacle in starting a blog?
 Please share in the comments below.

 ✔ You may also be interested in reading: